davidstelter/personal-site/content/work/joys-of-cloudfront-s3-and-cors.md

 server: AmazonS3
 x-cache: RefreshHit from cloudfront

-# With the CloudFront settings updated to use the Origin header as part of the cache key, this same request
+# With the CloudFront settings updated to use the Origin header as part of the
-# will include CORS headers in the response as shown here
+# cache key, this same request will include CORS headers in the response:
 curl -o /dev/null -D - \
 	-H 'accept: application/json, text/plain, */*' \
 	-H 'origin: https://example.com' \